lexerotk/lexerotk.github.io/README.md

 #  Hello

 This is the first website I ever made.
-Might have some problem with design but i will fix them later.
+Yeah, it doesn't look fancy.